Tur\'an and Ramsey problems for alternating multilinear maps: Discussions: Theorem as a linear Ramsey theorem

 The \emph{Ramsey number for anisotropic spaces}, $\ARN_\F(s, t, \ell)$, is defined in the same way, except that we replace complete spaces with anisotropic spaces in the above. \end{definition} It is clear that $\ARN_\F(s, t, \ell)\leq \CRN_\F(s, t, \ell)$.

 As with hypergraph Ramsey numbers, the first question is whether $\CRN_\F(s, t, \ell)$ and $\ARN_\F(s,t,\ell)$ are finitely upper bounded, and if so, provide an explicit bound as tight as possible.
 Improving bounds for hypergraph Ramsey numbers is a major research topic in Ramsey theory, with classical works by Ramsey \cite{Ram30} and Erd\H{o}s and Rado \cite{ER52}, and the recent breakthrough by Conlon, Fox, and Sudakov \cite{CFS10}.
-However, directly applying those methods for the hypergraph Ramsey theorem seems not working.
+However, directly applying those methods for the hypergraph Ramsey theorem seems not to work.
 One reason is that the ``correlation'' in the linear algebraic world prohibits the divide and conquer paradigm.
-For example, one way to prove the $\ell$-uniform hypergraph Ramsey theorem is to realise the recursive relation for Ramsey numbers as
+For example, one way to prove the $\ell$-uniform hypergraph Ramsey theorem is to use a recursive relation for Ramsey numbers as

-Such a relation does not carry to $\ARN_\F$ and $\CRN_\F$, at least not directly.
-The problem lies in the $\RN(s, t-1, \ell)$ and then $t-1$ branch, when we cannot ``merge'' the two conditions into one to obtain the desired dimension-$t$ anisotropic or complete space.
+Such a relation does not carry over to $\ARN_\F$ and $\CRN_\F$, at least not directly.
+The problem lies in the $\RN(s, t-1, \ell)$ and then $t-1$ branch, as we cannot ``merge'' the two conditions into one to obtain the desired dimension-$t$ anisotropic or complete space.

-Thus at present it is not even known that $\CRN$ and $\ARN$ are finitely bounded for general $\ell$.
-We then propose the following conjecture. \begin{conjecture} The Ramsey numbers for complete spaces and anisotropic spaces, $\CRN_\F(s, t, \ell)$ and $\CRN_\F(s, t, \ell)$, are upper bounded by explicit functions in $s$, $t$, and $\ell$. \end{conjecture}
+To the best of our knowledge, it is not even known that $\CRN$ and $\ARN$ are finitely bounded for general $\ell$.
+We therefore propose the following conjecture. \begin{conjecture} The Ramsey numbers for complete spaces and anisotropic spaces, $\CRN_\F(s, t, \ell)$ and $\CRN_\F(s, t, \ell)$, are upper bounded by explicit functions in $s$, $t$, and $\ell$. \end{conjecture}

 Our main result just proves Conjecture~\ref{conj:multilinear} in the case of $\ell=2$.
 It is also somewhat surprising, as it gives a \emph{polynomial upper bound} for $\CRN$, and therefore $\ARN$, in the case of $\ell=2$.
-As the reader would already deduce from the discussion above, its proof strategy is very different from those for proving the graph Ramsey theorem.
+As the reader already saw in Section~\ref{sec:thm_proof}, its proof strategy is very different from those for proving the graph Ramsey theorem.

-\section{The main result: a Ramsey theorem for alternating bilinear maps with geometric and group-theoretic implications}